Kim Clark (candidate)

 Kim Clark (born April 6, 1959) was a creative professional active in film, television, and live performance.
 He is a businessman and community leader in Three Oaks, Michigan and Chicago, Illinois where he had lived for the past 15 years with his partner David Fink.
 Their Michigan-based creative efforts having been featured in The New York Times.
 Clark is also an ethicist who specializes in poverty and documentary filmmaking, an expert pipe organ builder, and full-time teacher at DePaul University.
-Kim passed away April 19, 2018.
+Kim died April 19, 2018.